Emissions from the Transportation Sector

 Electric Vehicle Charging Initiatives

 Maine is working to expand the electric vehicle charging network through multiple initiatives.
 Charging stations have been and are continuing to be installed along previously identified travel corridors in coordination with Efficiency Maine Trust.
 Visit Efficiency Maine Trust’s website to learn about charging infrastructure incentives, find charging stations in Maine, and discover more about clean transportation programs.

 Electric Vehicle Accelerator Rebate Program

-Approximately half of that settlement fund is being used to provide financial incentive programs to help public agencies and organizations that serve the elderly, low-income Mainers, Mainers with special needs to purchase EVs.
+Approximately half of the VW settlement fund is being used to provide financial incentive programs to help public agencies and organizations that serve the elderly, low-income Mainers, and Mainers with special needs to purchase EVs.
 The remaining settlement funds were used to establish an electric vehicle rebate program for purchase or lease of EVs for Maine residents and businesses.
 Both of these programs are being administered by Efficiency Maine Trust (EMT).

 Visit the Efficiency Maine website to learn more about both the EV Charging Initiatives & EV Rebate Programs: https://www.efficiencymaine.com/ev/

 Clean Transportation Roadmap